 Sleep, like water, is critical, and yet so often taken for granted.
 It is during sleep that our body repairs its muscular, cardiovascular, skeletal, and immune systems.
 The CDC recommends 7-8 hours for most adults (and more for teens and kids), but some people will need more sleep, especially if they have been training hard.
 It may not be easy, but having a consistent bed time, avoiding watching TV or playing a computer in bed, and having a peaceful, comfortable sleeping environment and significantly improve your sleep quality.
 Getting the sleep you need will mean you get the results you want after working so hard at the gym or on the field.

 You may be interested in learning more from the American Physical Therapy Association’s page “Tips to Recovery From a Workout.”

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and therapeutic massage.
+Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and therapeutic massage.
 If you are interested in improving your fitness safely, managing an existing sports injury, or preventing a future one, we can be helpful in getting you started and keeping you going strong.
 Contact us or give us a call at 541-484-5777.